The CHANJ Web Viewer is easy to use from your computer or mobile device. Bookmark it for quick access!

 Whether on the local or statewide scale, the CHANJ Tools can help land managers, transportation planners, conservation groups, and the general public to visualize their place in New Jersey's habitat connectivity puzzle and to take meaningful steps to preserve and restore important linkages for wildlife across our landscape.

-The CHANJ Mapping is a statewide analysis showing important areas for habitat connectivity across New Jersey.
-Mapping highlights our remaining intact habitats, called "Cores," and the best opportunities to keep those areas functionally linked via "Corridors."
+The CHANJ Mapping highlights important areas for habitat connectivity across New Jersey.
+These include large intact "Core" habitats and the best available "Corridors" between them.
 It also identifies road segments that cut through habitats and are likely to pose problems for animal movement.
-Together, these Cores, Corridors, and Road Segments represent the most advantageous places to focus conservation actions for wildlife connectivity in New Jersey.
+Together, these Cores, Corridors, and Road Segments represent the most advantageous places to preserve and restore wildlife connectivity in New Jersey.

 Access the Mapping via our online interactive CHANJ Web Viewer - it's easy to use from any computer or mobile device.
 The Web Viewer is pre-loaded with various supplemental layers, like municipal and county boundaries, watersheds, water bodies, preserved lands, and several aerial imagery and basemap options.
 We recommend bookmarking the CHANJ Web Viewer page or adding it to your device's Home Screen for ready access in the field.

 Not sure where to begin?
 A step-by-step CHANJ Mapping Tutorial video walks you through it.

 A detailed User Guide and a Quick Guide are also available in the Web Viewer's "About" section (i).

 The CHANJ layers are also available to GIS users:

 1. Download the layers from the NJDEP Bureau of GIS CHANJ menu, or